 Most of us have participated in organized sports at one time or another in our lives, and most of us have experienced a point, in practice sessions, where we’ve withered under the demands of a demanding coach that pushed us to levels some may consider cruel and inhuman.

 Kinesthetic learning (also known as tactile learning) is a style of learning that is devoted to physical activity, rather than listening to a lecture or watching a demonstration.
-Those that are more inclined to this kinesthetic style of learning are also referred to as “do-ers”.
+These learnings are inclined to learn more by doing than they will by studying, contemplating, or actualizing.
+Those that learn in this kinesthetic are learners we call “do-ers”.

-Every mind works differently.
-Some minds learn by studying, contemplating, and actualizing.
-Others learn by doing.
-That is what is meant by the term doers.
 Even most doers do not have a level of internal discipline necessary to achieve an elite level.
-Most parents attempt to cultivate the creative and physical gifts their children display, and those parents seek to keep that focus varied and well-rounded.
+Most parents attempt to cultivate the creative and physical gifts their children display, and those parents seek to keep that focus varied and well rounded.
 For the purpose of this discussion, such desires may prove harmful.
 As the child may have trouble achieving the tunnel vision necessary to achieve a level of discipline required to achieve what those in the field call “autonomic responses”.
 In the wide variety of concerns a parent may have for their child, achieving autonomic responses might not be in the top 1,000.
-They want their children to succeed, but not so much that they’re deprived of the fun of being young.
+They want their children to succeed, but not so much that they deprive them of the joy of being young.

 The creative mind needs constant stimulation, nuance, variation, and entertainment.
-A creative mind can suspend that need for creativity to learn the basics of anything, when that something is determined to be fresh and new and exciting.
-Once that knowledge loses it’s “newness”, it no longer excites the child.
+A creative mind can suspend that need for creativity to learn the basics of anything, when that something is determined to be fresh, new, and exciting.
+Once that knowledge loses its “newness”, it no longer excites the child.
 At that point, they may begin to tune out the information that follows.
 Learning sports is fun, and athletic achievement can be exciting to a young child, but every child experiences a breaking point when they learn that if they are going to succeed in sports they must learn to avoid their creative inclinations.

 How did Roger Federer learn how to return a serve, how did he learn to return a 130 mile per hour (MPH) serve, and how did he learn to return such a serve in a manner that he could place it in a specific, and strategic, corner of the other player’s side of the court?
 In a David Foster Wallace essay, we receive a description of Federer’s exploits that have left tennis aficionados with their mouths hanging open for decades.
 Wallace terms these moments, moments where Federer separated from the pack of the elite, as “Federer Moments”.